atmoos/cv/ReferenceArchitectures.md

 ![Messaging system topology](./assets/MessagingSystem.webp "Message System")

-This C4-Context Diagram was laid out by myself and the lead developer & project architect at the project start.
+This C4-Context diagram was laid out by myself and the lead developer & project architect at the project start.
 He then further detailed the container diagram of the resulting ecosystem.

 ### Challenges

 Thanks to our expert developers and outstanding team work the realisation of this system went very smoothly.
 The most interesting challenge occurred after the first deployment.

 Every morning each user (out of many hundreds denoted $u$) receives on average $\mu$ ML generated messages out of a total of $m$ messages.
 It was required that each user receives the messages at the same time early in the morning.
 The initial implementation took about **two hours** to send all messages, clearly not meeting the requirements.
-After some careful inspection it was identified that the messaging dispersal "algorithms" was implemented in $\mathcal{O}(u \cdot \mu + m)$ time complexity and that the associated azure functions were running into timeouts.
+After some careful inspection it was identified that the messaging dispersal "algorithms" was implemented in $O(u \cdot \mu + m)$ time complexity and that the associated azure functions were running into timeouts.
-Careful analysis showed that some parts could be effectively panellised and, most importantly, the algorithm could be implemented as $\mathcal{O}(u + m)$.
+Careful analysis showed that some parts could be effectively panellised and, most importantly, the algorithm could be implemented as $O(u + m)$.

 This change doesn't seem that relevant.
 However, together with some improvements on concurrency it proved significant in that the average runtime was reduced to a mere **four seconds** when the improvement was deployed!